rust-lang/rfcs/text/0000-pattern-3.md

     This should be better left to a new RFC, and since `SharedHaystack` is mainly used for the core type `&A` only, we could keep `SharedHaystack` unstable longer (a separate track from the main Pattern API) until this question is resolved.

+* With a benefit of type checking, we may still want to split `Consumer` from `Searcher`.

 [RFC 528]: https://github.com/rust-lang/rfcs/pull/528
 [RFC 1309]: https://github.com/rust-lang/rfcs/pull/1309